 The first benefit of this type of curl is the isolation of your inner bicep.
 While people often know how to isolate individual muscles, it can be much more challenging to isolate certain parts within a muscle group.

-If you’re finding the outer head of your biceps is growing at a much faster rate than the inner, adding these, or any curl where your arms are away from your body, for that matter, will allow them to remove the disparity relatively quickly.
+If you’re finding the outer head of your biceps is growing at a much faster rate than the inner, adding these, or any curl where your arms are away from your body, for that matter, will allow them to remove the disparity relatively quickly and grow those 10 inch biceps faster.

 Stretching Your Mental and Physical Muscles